koordinator-sh/koordinator/docs/proposals/scheduling/20250611-networktopology-aware-scheduling.md

 - When N>M, that is, when resources are sufficient, according to the scheduling algorithm, the optimal scheduling strategy can be matched for PodGroup.
 - When N<M, that is, when resources are insufficient, if preemption is possible, M-N nodes need to be preempted for scheduling according to network topology.

+### Non-Goals/Future Work

+#### Network topology requirements of dual-template inference service

+In this proposal, we assume that the member Pods of `PodGroup` are homogeneous, which is applicable in training scenarios.
+However, in the inference service that adopts the P-D separation architecture, the resources requested by prefilling and decoding are often different.
+However, at this time, whether the communication bandwidth between prefilling and decoding will become a bottleneck, and whether we need to consider the network topology between prefilling and decoding, remains to be investigated.

+If we really need to support dual-mode applications in the future, we need to do something about the network topology aggregation algorithm on this proposal, so the current proposal needs to support the configurable network topology algorithm.

+#### Network topology support in elastic scaling

+In the current proposal, we only support the scenario where all member Pods of the network topology are scheduled in an all-or-nothing manner.
+However, in the inference scenario, the number of service instances may scale dynamically as the request tree changes.
+If we want to support this scenario in the future, we need to provide a scoring plug-in that tries to make the Pod to be scheduled as close to the topological location of the existing Pods in the PodGroup as possible.

 ## Proposal